techiediaries/techiediaries/_posts/2017/2017-4-19-ionic-2-webview-themeablebrowser.md

 ---
-layout: post
+layout: bpost
-title: "Ionic 4 and ThemeableBrowser Webview: Create a cross platform mobile app for your responsive website"
+title: "Ionic 5 and ThemeableBrowser Webview: Create a cross platform mobile app for your responsive website"
 image: "images/content/mobile-app-ionic-2-inappbrowser.png"
-excerpt: "Create a cross platform (Android ,iOS and Windows ) mobile app for your responsive website with Ionic 2/3 and ThemeableBrowser" tags : ionic
+excerpt: "Create a cross platform (Android ,iOS and Windows ) mobile app for your responsive website with Ionic 5 and ThemeableBrowser"
+date: 2020-05-03
+tags : ionic
 ---